carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 sized but domain specific databases and finally to curated models of protein families.

+In this lesson, we'll annotate the `FASTA` files we have downloaded in the previous lesson.
 First, we need to create a new directory where our annotated genomes will be.

 ~~~
 $ mkdir -p ~/pan_workshop/results/annotated/
 $ cd ~/pan_workshop/results/annotated/